As children, we are convinced, naturally, that we’re the centre of life’s story.

 Sometimes, however, we become so sidetracked by the demands and desires of life that we lose sight of the possibilities God offers for our future.

-Speaker and social justice advocate Andrew Starr says that each of us tends to live out a story of our own choosing.
+Speaker and social justice advocate Andrew Starr says each of us tends to live out a story of our own choosing.

 He lists some possible stories, or narratives, that we might cling to: